-German tax law has several anti-treaty-shopping clauses in order to prevent the abuse of tax treaties.
+German tax law has several anti-treaty-shopping clauses to prevent the abuse of DTTs.
 German tax authorities therefore check whether an entity claiming for tax relief with reference to a tax treaty generates its income through its own activities and whether there are considerable reasons to act via the tax-privileged entity in question.

-Furthermore, there are subject-to-tax clauses that prevent certain income from being taxed in neither of two treaty countries.
+Furthermore, there are subject-to-tax clauses that prevent certain income from being taxed in either of two treaty countries.